Classification of non-Kahler surfaces and locally conformally Kahler geometry: Non-K ahler elliptic surfaces

 \definition Let $\pi:\; M \arrow S$ be an isotrivial toric fibration, with $T=\R^n/\Z^n$ its fiber.
 The $n$ cohomology classes associated to $\pi$ as in \ref{_c_1_toric_Theorem_} are called {\bf the Chern classes of the isotrivial toric fibration}.

 \remark In the case when $\pi:\; M \arrow S$ is an isotrivial elliptic fibration over a compact curve, one has $H^2(S, \Z)=\Z$.
 Therefore a toric fibration is uniquely determined by the vector $c_1(\pi) \in \Z^2= H^2(S, \Z)^2$.
 Recall that a vector $v$ in a lattice $\Z^n$ is called {\bf primitive} if $v$ is not divisible by an integer $n>1$.
 For any primitive vector $v$ in a lattice $\Lambda=\Z^2$, there exists $w\in \Lambda$ such that $\Lambda = \langle w, v\rangle$.
 Therefore, the Chern classes of an isotrivial elliptic fibration over a curve are determined (up to an automorphism of $\Lambda$) by the biggest $n \in \Z$ such that $c_1(\pi)$ is divisible by $n$.
 Using this observation, we shall understand $c_1(\pi)$ as a non-negative integer; it is equal to zero when $v=0$ and equal to the largest integer divisor of $v$ when $v\neq 0$.
+Note that if $S$ is an orbifold, then the first Chern class is still perfectly well-defined and classifies isotrivial elliptic fibrations, but it is no longer necessarily true that $H^2(S,\Z) = \Z$ --- it might also have some torsion.

-Now we shall prove that an isotrivial elliptic fibration $\pi:\; M \arrow S$ over a curve with $c_1(\pi)\neq 0$ is always obtained as a quotient of the total space of an ample $\C^*$-bundle.
+Now we shall prove that an isotrivial elliptic fibration $\pi:\; M \arrow S$ over a curve with non-torsion $c_1(\pi)$ is always obtained as a quotient of the total space of an ample $\C^*$-bundle.
 We need the following preliminary topological statement.